-At Spring, we built a high-throughput screening platform that sheds light on hundreds of cell behaviors across thousands of conditions — all in one screen — to discover drugs for aging and age-related diseases.
+At Spring, we built a high-throughput screening platform that sheds light on hundreds of cell behaviors across thousands of conditions — all in one screen — to help our partners discover drugs for many different diseases.

 Fed by an automated lab generating terabytes of data, our platform unlocks valuable biological signals from a single powerful assay by combining high-content imaging and proteomics.